Web Design & Dev

 1. Cost-intensive

 Hiring an in-house team means that you, as an employer, are responsible for providing adequate infrastructure and facilities to the hired employees.
 The better infrastructure and facilities you can provide the hired developers, the better results they will deliver.
 However, this can often place a business under a tremendous financial burden.
-Simply put, providing adequate infrastructure and facilities to an entire team of developers is not easy and requires companies to spend additionally on such facilities.
+Simply put, providing adequate infrastructure and facilities to an entire team of developers is difficult and requires companies to spend additional money on such facilities.

 Additionally, these facilities are not only limited to providing employees with an excellent workplace setting but also include recreational activities.
 The final figure can be astonishingly high for most businesses, making the entire project unfeasible.